farazkabir/Portfolio-Web-Template/README.md

 # Portfolio-Web-Template

-This is the default template(v1) source code of the portfolio site https://farazkhan.xyz/ Libiraries used: TailwindCSS, Flowbite, AOS Animate, Three.js, Vanta.js Deployed using Netlify.
+This is the default template(v1) source code of the portfolio site https://farazkhan.xyz/ Libraries used: TailwindCSS, Flowbite, AOS Animate, Three.js, Vanta.js Deployed using Netlify.

 ## How to setup/use: